-This is a common question for us, but the answer can vary greatly depending on factors like fire pit size, materials used, and installation costs.
+This is a common question for us, but the answer can vary greatly depending on factors like size, materials used and installation costs.
 Fortunately, the extremely customizable nature of fire pits means there’s usually a way to adapt your project to your budget.

 In this guide, we’ll show you what it takes to turn your dream fire feature into reality and lay out some general guidelines to help you price your project.
 In addition, we’ll offer up a few other considerations to make during your planning process.

 Here are some of the major variables affecting the final price of your fire pit project.
-If you’ve followed our guide on how to plan your fire pit project, much of this will be familiar to you.
+If you’ve followed our fire pit kit buying guide, much of this will be familiar to you.
 If not, we’d recommend you check out that article for an even more detailed breakdown of what you’ll need to consider before starting your fire pit project.

-By far the most economical way to build a fire pit is to run the system off a 20-pound propane tank—like the one you’d use with a typical propane grill.
-However, the BTU rating of a propane tank limits your choice of burners to those rated for 125,000 or fewer BTU.
-This would be a unit like our 18-inch Penta Burner Kit or a similar unit.
-While some find this to be an acceptable trade-off on price and ease of installation, those looking for larger fire features will need to consider running a gas line to their fire pit.
+The most economical way to build a fire pit is to run the system off a 20-pound propane tank, like the one you’d use with a typical propane grill.
+However, a propane tank limits your choice of burners to those rated for 125,000 or fewer BTU.
+This would be a unit like our 18-inch Penta Burner Kit.
+While some find this to be an acceptable trade-off on price and ease of installation, those looking for larger fire features will need to consider running a natural gas line to their fire pit.

 The total cost of running a gas line for your project will depend on the specific needs of your installation.
-According to Home Advisor, installing a gas line can cost $15 to $25 per foot and will depend on factors such as pipe type, size of the pipe, and labor required.
+Installing a gas line can cost $15 to $25 per foot and will depend on factors such as pipe type, size of the pipe and labor required.
 Running new gas lines will also require a professional gas plumber to ensure proper installation.

 Enclosure Size and Construction

-Firepit enclosure costs will depend on the size and materials used.
+Fire pit enclosure costs will depend on the size and materials used.
 Sourcing a paver block kit from a local store will save on shipping costs and will often be the most cost-effective solution as a result.
-Other popular options include brick, stone, or concrete enclosures, and each of these come with different costs.
+Other popular options include brick, stone or concrete enclosures, and each of these comes with different costs.

 Fire Pit Insert